rezamarzban/web-ngspice-termux/README.md

 # web-ngspice-termux
 Web PHP based GUI for ngspice in termux

-Assume PHP server and nginx in termux or similar is installed and running.
+Assume that PHP server and nginx in termux or similar is installed and running.
 Place `index.php` file from this repository in the html root folder and navigate your browser to your server address.

 Sample SPICE netlist for ngspice: